The Rockettes

-There have been over 3,000 women who have performed as Rockettes since the New York Christmas Spectacular opening night in 1933.
-The Rockettes also conduct the Rockette Summer Intensive for dancers aspiring to be Rockettes.

 History

-Early years

 The Rockettes were originally inspired by the Tiller Girls, a precision dance company of the United Kingdom established by John Tiller in the 1890s.
 Tiller sent the first troupe of Tiller Girls to perform in the United States in 1900, and eventually there were three lines of them working on Broadway.
 In 1922, choreographer Russell Markert saw one of these troupes, known as the Tiller Rockets, perform in the Ziegfeld Follies and was inspired to create his own version with American dancers.

 As Markert would later recall, "If I ever got a chance to get a group of American girls who would be taller and have longer legs and could do really complicated tap routines and eye-high kicks, they'd really knock your socks off."
-They were originally called the Missouri Rockets.
+They were originally called the Missouri Rockets, and they began performing in 1925 at the Missouri Theatre in St. Louis.
 After the impresario Roxy brought them to New York for his Roxy Theatre, they were called the Roxyettes.
-Only later would they become the Rockettes, after Roxy and Radio City Music Hall parted ways.
+They were billed as such when Roxy brought them to Radio City Music Hall for its opening in December 1932.
+It was only later that the name of the company changed to the Radio City Rockettes.

+For decades, the schedule of a Radio City Rockette was much different than in the modern day.
+Until 1979, Radio City Music Hall had a movie/show format, in which a movie was shown at the theater four times a day, usually for a week.
+Rockettes would often have days that started at 7:00 a.m. and lasted until after 10:00 p.m.
+After each showing of the movie running at the theater, there would be a performance involving variety acts, the former ballet company that existed at Radio City until 1974, and finally the Rockettes.
+Each Rockette would work for three weeks straight and then have a week off.
+Russell Markert choreographed kicklines that always featured sixteen eye-high kicks, determining that the crowd usually started applauding between the eighth and the twelfth kick.

+In 1957, the Radio City Rockettes performed in the Macy’s Thanksgiving Day Parade for the very first time, and they have performed there every year since.
+For decades, they performed exclusively in the parade and at Radio City Music Hall, with the exception of the Paris Exposition in 1937, at which their sixteen-minute piece won the Grand Prix.

-The Rockettes have long been represented by the American Guild of Variety Artists (AVGA).
+The Rockettes have long been represented by the American Guild of Variety Artists (AGVA).
 In 1967, they won a month-long strike for better working conditions, which was led by AGVA salaried officer Penny Singleton.
 In August 2002, contract negotiations for the troupe's veteran members resulted in a buyout by the owners of Radio City Music Hall.
 Roughly a fourth of the veteran Rockettes were offered retirement options, while the remaining dancers were offered the opportunity to re-audition.

-Discrimination and lack of diversity

-The first non-white Rockette, a Japanese-born woman named Setsuko Maruhashi, was not hired until 1985.
-The Rockettes did not allow dark-skinned dancers into the dance line until 1987.
-The justification for this policy was that such women would supposedly distract from the consistent look of the dance group.
-The first African American Rockette was Jennifer Jones; selected in 1987, she made her debut in 1988 at the Super Bowl XXIII halftime show.
-The first person with a visible disability hired by the Rockettes (Sydney Mesher, missing a left hand due to symbrachydactyly) was hired in 2019.